courselabs/kubernetes/setup/README.md

 > Installing Kubernetes with Docker Desktop

-## K3s - Mac, Windows or Linux
+## k3d - Linux

-K3s is a lightweight Kubernetes distribution with a good feature set:
+On Linux k3d is a lightweight Kubernetes distribution with a good feature set:

 > Installing Kubernetes with k3s

-## Kind - Mac, Windows or Linux
+## Kind - Linux

-Kind runs Kubernetes clusters inside Docker containers.
-It's easy to use but not as fully-featured as k3s.
+If you're already using Kind, follow this setup (if you're not use k3d instead):

 > Installing Kubernetes with Kind